 Hinges: Opt for the best hinges you can afford.
 Most kitchens come with soft-close hinges as standard, but if not, check how much more it costs to have them.
 Experts at Pineland say that a soft close hinge will add £20 per door and £35-£50 per drawer.

 Choose adjustable hinges which allow you to tweak height and opening area of the door.
 Finally, choose a hinge which allows you to fully open the door and opt for a concealed hinge as opposed to surface mounted.

 Adjustable legs: Base units really need height adjusting legs.
 These compensate for differences in floor levels and make the kitchen easier to fit.

 Drawer weight limit: Check the weight limit of base unit drawers — some very cheap units will not hold the weight of heavy pots, pans and crockery.

-It sounds obvious but do shop around for your new kitchen appliances.
-Settling on those included in a complete fitted kitchen quote is rarely the cheapest option, despite it being easier.
+It sounds obvious but do shop around for your new kitchen appliances — it is surprising just how many people take the easy option of settling for those included in a complete fitted kitchen quote — this is rarely the cheapest option.

-In a word, yes.
-It is a fairly simple job to fit a kitchen on a DIY basis — particularly if you have opted for a flat-pack kitchen.
+Fitting a kitchen is actually fairly simple job to carry out on a DIY basis — particularly if you have opted for a flat-pack kitchen.